kayru/vs-nacl/README.md

 =============================================

 This adds native support for building NaCl executables to Visual Studio 2010 by integrating NaCl SDK GCC tool-chain into MSBuild system.
 It is basically a hacked version of [vs-android](http://code.google.com/p/vs-android/).
-All credit goes to Gavin Pugh for making this possible.
+Giant thanks to Gavin Pugh for making this possible.

 How to install
 ==============